sweis/aiktools/README.md

 aiktools
 ========

-Attestation Identity Key (AIK) tools
+This is a clone of the Attestation Identity Key (AIK) tools from http://privacyca.com/code.html